marcfrederick/go-passgen/README.md

 ```

 The above example will generate a password with a length of 16 characters, excluding symbols and digits.
+See the [documentation](https://pkg.go.dev/github.com/marcfrederick/go-passgen/passgen) for more information on the available options.

 ### Options